Darep/golang-react-app-single-binary/README.md

 ```bash
 PORT=8080 ./react-app
 ```

+Open [http://localhost:8080](http://localhost:8080).
+You should see the Vite example app.

 If you wish to build multiple binaries for different platforms, you can do that with `GOARCH` and `GOOS` env variables.
 For example, to build for ARM-based Androids: